 19 Tips to Save Money on Pets

 America loves its furbabies.
-The percent of U.S. households with a pet is climbing — about 70% now, with more than 23 million households adding a cat or dog during the first pandemic year.
+As of 2024, 66% of U.S. households (86.9 million homes) own a pet.
 That’s a lot of snuggles and pats, but they do come at a price.
 A price that, thankfully, is more negotiable than you think, without skimping on love or care.

 Pet parents are vulnerable to the same heartstring tugs that parents of human babies feel.
 You want to keep them happy and healthy, paving the path to a long life, and you are willing to pay the price.

 Smart shoppers, however, know how to save money on pets and where they can safely trim costs.
-Here, we offer 19 tips for lowering costs, including:
+Here, we offer 19 tips for lowering costs.

 Common Pet Costs